 You can break down your visitors by job title, employers, and more.
 It’s the perfect audience tool for a high ROI account-based marketing (ABM) strategy.

-Like many of you probably reading this right now, you're about to install your LinkedIn Insight Tag.
+Like many of you probably reading this right now, you're simply looking for more information about your LinkedIn Insight Tag and what it does.

-So, it is a safe bet to assume your website probably doesn't get a flood of new visitors every month.
+Because of this it is safe to assume your website probably doesn't get a flood of new visitors every month.

 This means that you will not have enough data (i.e. active LinkedIn users to your website) to meet LinkedIn's 300 user "minimum audience threshold" mentioned above.

-You have to hit this threshold, simply to activate your retargeting ads, which is where the majority of your conversions and sales will happen!
+You have to hit this threshold of 300 users simply to activate your retargeting ads, which is where the majority of your conversions and sales will happen.
+This is the only social platform that has this requirement - and, it's the most expensive.

 C-Level Decision Makers